aishwarya-10/singapore-resale-flat-price-prediction/README.md

 # Data Preparation
 - *Shape*: The data consists of 925057 records and 10 features.
 - *Missing Value*: 'remaining_lease' contained missing values (NAs).
-To ensure data integrity, we employed a suitable technique to fill in these missing values.
+To ensure data integrity, employed a suitable technique to fill in these missing values.
 - *Encode*: The categorical features are encoded using the map technique.
 This improves the model's ability to understand and utilize these features.
 - *Duplicates*: Duplicates in the dataset have been dropped to avoid redundancy.
 - *Skew*: The data exhibited moderate skewness, potentially caused by outliers.
 To address this, we implemented a strategy to remove outliers, leading to a more normalized dataset.